 - Additional materials

-You may need to submit additional admissions materials as directed by your APS admissions representative.
+You may need to submit additional admissions materials as directed by your PES admissions representative.

 Azusa Pacific University

 Fax: (626) 815-4637